 Patricia Langrand (permanently representing MMBu) is currently Managing Director of her own consulting firm MMBu.
 She started her career with France Telecom, where she held several positions including Strategic Marketing Director.
 From 1996 to 1999, she was Assistant Director of Consumer Electronics, Audiovisual, Networks and Telecom for the Ministry of Economy, Finance and Industry.
 In 1999, she became Chief Digital Officer & Chief Technical Officer of Canal + Group.
 At the end of 2002, she joined the Executive Committee of Orange as CEO of the Group's Digital Media & Entertainment activities.
 From 2009 to 2015, she was Executive Vice-President of Steria Group (leading European Digital Services Company), in charge of innovation, business development, marketing and communication.
-She is graduated from Ecole Polytechnique (X- Paris) and Telecom ParisTech..
-She is also a member of the National Digital Advisory Board (France)
+She is graduated from Ecole Polytechnique (X- Paris) and Telecom ParisTech.
+She is also a member of the Audit Committee of "Paris 2024 Summer Olympics", and member of several boards including Eurovision Services one.